-If you are like most of the sales professionals I work with everyday, you have had lots of experience in handling complaints.
+If you are like most of the sales professionals I work with every day, you have had lots of experience in handling complaints.
 Chances are you have a natural ability to calm people down and things always work out for the best.
 Alternatively, you are one of those people who dread getting that phone call or having to attend a meeting where you will have to defend your performance or that of your organisation.
 Did you ever wish you had a watertight system that allowed you to handle customer complaints effectively every time, and with the client perceiving you to be the consummate professional?
-Well look no further.
-I can present you with a simple system which if adopted, and executed in a natural manner, can leave you handling complaints at a higher level of competence and with a lot less stress.
+Well, look no further.
+I can present you with a simple system that if adopted, and executed naturally, can leave you handling complaints at a higher level of competence and with a lot less stress.

 (1) The first thing you need to do is listen.
 Just listen.
 Say nothing, do nothing, defend nothing.
 Just listen.
 Use your whole body to prove to the client that you are honestly trying to understand their issue.
 Even if you are aware of the problem already, just listen.
 This is the first time that the person will have a chance to tell someone what his or her problem is.

 (2) I suggest that you paraphrase what the client has just said to you.
 This serves two very practical purposes.
 Firstly, if you can accurately summarise the key issues the irate person will know that you were listening.
 In addition, you will have the benefit of understanding what the real issues are that need to be addressed.
 Begin this part by saying something like “ I fully appreciate why you might be so upset” Or “ It’s not surprising that you should be so mad”.
 This can take the steam out of their argument in less than 5 seconds.